etechlearner/enterprise/README.md

 #### Networking

 The Gitlab service has no outgoing network dependencies unless the Redis or PostgreSQL sub-components are broken out separately.

-## Installation

-While installation will of course depend on your environment, there are some basic steps to follow.

-1. Provision an Ubuntu or Centos system.
-2. Install Node v8.
-3. Install and start a MongoDB 3.4 server if it will be run on this machine.
-4. Clone or copy this repository onto the machine.
-5. Update the variables in the .env files.
-Make sure to replace {PUBLIC_SYSTEM_IP} with your system's publicly accessible IP address (even if only accessible within your private network).
-6. In each component folder, run the start.sh script to start the server.
-7. Visit http://{PUBLIC_SYSTEM_IP}:3000 (or whichever port you chose in the app.env file) to view your enterprise stoplight instance.